4 June 2023

 In 2012 Olga Pudova took part in the Salzburg Festival’s Young Singers Project, during which she attended masterclasses conducted by Thomas Hampson, Christa Ludwig, Michael Schade and Helmut Deutsch.
 Also undertook further studies at the International Summer Academy in Mikkeli (Finland).

 In 2013 the singer made her debut at the Vienna State Opera, performing the role of the Queen of the Night in a premiere of a new production of Die Zauberflöte.
-She subsequently sang that role at the Opéra national de Paris, the Bayerische Staatsoper, the Komische Oper Berlin, the Teatro dell’Opera di Roma, Turin’s Teatro Regio, Venice’s Teatro La Fenice, the Gran Teatre del Liceu in Barcelona, the Flemish Opera, the Opéra de Nice, the Opéra National de Bordeaux, Paris’ Opéra Comique and Opera Philadelphia.
+She subsequently sang that role at the Opéra national de Paris, the Bayerische Staatsoper, the Komische Oper Berlin, the Teatro dell’Opera di Roma, Turin’s Teatro Regio, Venice’s Teatro La Fenice, the Gran Teatre del Liceu in Barcelona, the Vlaamse Opera (Flemish Opera) in Ghent and Antwerp, the Opéra de Nice, the Opéra National de Bordeaux, Paris’ Opéra Comique, the Dallas Opera and Opera Philadelphia as well as at the Festival d’Aix-en-Provence.

-In February 2019 she made her debut at the Bolshoi Theatre of Russia, performing the role of Cunegonde (Candide), in April the same year she performed Contessa di Folleville (Il viaggio a Reims).
+In February 2019 she made her debut at the Bolshoi Theatre of Russia, performing the role of Cunegonde (Candide), in April the same year the artist portrayed Contessa di Folleville (Il viaggio a Reims).
+She also appears there as the Swan-Princess (The Tale of Tsar Saltan) and Violetta Valéry (La traviata).

-In 2021 she was awarded the Golden Sofit, St Petersburg’s most prestigious theatre prize, for the role of Snow Maiden in The Snow Maiden.
+In 2021 she was awarded the Golden Sofit, St Petersburg’s most prestigious theatre prize, for the title role in The Snow Maiden.

 Repertoire at the Mariinsky Theatre: